Ash Palmer: Career

 Palmer progressed through the Barnsley youth ranks but was released in February 2009 and signed for Scunthorpe United where he became youth team captain.
 Palmer signed his first professional contract in June 2010 on a one-year deal.
 He made his professional debut on 30 August 2011, in the Football League Trophy 2–0 win over Hartlepool United at Glanford Park.

 He joined Southport on loan in January 2012.
 Later that season he joined Harrogate Town on loan and made his club debut in a 2–1 home defeat to Vauxhall Motors.
 He was released by Scunthorpe in May 2012.

 Palmer signed for Hinckley United in September 2012.
-He made his debut in a 2–0 home loss against Halifax Town a day later.
+He made his debut in a 2–0 home loss against FC Halifax Town a day later.
 In October, he moved, signing for Droylsden.

 In June 2015, Palmer signed for FA Trophy holders North Ferriby United bringing to an end his two-year stay at Buxton.
 Palmer won promotion to the National League and was awarded Player of the Year at North Ferriby, an accolade he had also received in the 2014/15 season while playing for Buxton.

 After spending two seasons at Guiseley, Palmer joined Stockport County in July 2018.
 Palmer established himself as a crucial member of the Stockport defence in their title winning 2018/19 campaign, often captaining the side in the absence of club captain Paul Turnbull.

 Palmer further consolidated his presence in the Stockport back line during the 2019/20 season with a string of highly consistent performances which saw also saw him score five league goals, leaving him Stockport's third top scorer for the season behind Elliot Osbourne and Nyal Bell.

 After promotion to the Football League in the 2021–22 season, Palmer signed a new one-year contract with the club in June 2022 to keep him with the club for a fifth season.

 On 25 November 2022, Palmer returned to the National League when he signed for Chesterfield for an undisclosed fee, signing an eighteen-month contract.

-In June 2025, Palmer joined National League side York City.
+In June 2025, Palmer joined National League side York City, from where he was loaned to FC Halifax Town in 2026.